Frequently Asked Questions

 Container Care Tips

 1. Placement: Position the container in a location that receives plenty of sunlight (6-8 hours daily).
+Adequate sunlight is absolutely necessary for flowering.

 2. Watering: Check soil moisture regularly and water when the topsoil feels dry.
+Use a soil moisture meter for more accurate control over your moisture levels.

 Nutritional Benefits of Dragon Fruit 🫀